WincAcademy/wincpy/README.md

 This is a tool students use to start exercises and check how they are doing on them.

-Note: this rool runs student code.
+Note: `wincpy check` runs the code under inspection.
 If you're every running it on students' code yourself, inspect the file for malicious effects.

 ## Installation